Katie Lohmann

-Katie Lohmann (born January 29, 1980) is a model and actress.
+Katie Lohmann (born January 29, 1980) is an American model and actress.
 She was the Playboy Playmate for the Month in April 2001.

 Her first appearance in Playboy was in the Playmate 2000 search pictorial, published in the December 1999 issue.
 In that pictorial, she was described as a 19-year-old massage therapist.
 She is a Scientologist.

-In November 2006, Lohmann was part of a trio of Playmates (along with Tina Marie Jordan and Karen McDougal) who appeared in the "Celebrity Playmate Gift Guide" pictorial of Splat magazine, a paintball enthusiasts magazine.
+In November 2006, Lohmann was part of a trio of Playmates (along with Tina Marie Jordan and Karen McDougal) who appeared in the Celebrity Playmate Gift Guide pictorial of Splat, a paintball enthusiasts magazine.
 The pictorial showcased new paintball products for the 2006 holiday season.

-Lohmann appeared as "Hardbody" of the month in Iron Man magazine several times, including a pictorial together with frequent collaborator Karen McDougal in the November 2009 issue.
+Lohmann appeared as Hardbody of the Month in Iron Man several times, including a pictorial together with frequent collaborator Karen McDougal in the November 2009 issue.